-The control and steering mechanism for the scooter, usually containing the controls to drive the scooter forward or in reverse, as well as steering the front wheel or wheels.
+The mechanism that allows you to control a scooter.
+It controls whether you can drive the scooter forward or in reverse, as well as steering the front wheel or wheels.

-Special tires custom designed and built for scooters, affecting the scooter’s ability to surmount obstacles and its stability.
+Special tires custom designed for scooters, allowing the scooter the ability to overcome obstacles and provide stability.

 Shoulder Disarticulation Prosthesis (SDP)

-A prosthesis used in amputations or congenital absences of the complete arm involving the shoulder joint, upper arm, hand, forearm, or elbow.
+A prosthesis used in amputations or congenital absences of the complete arm.

 Shoulder Orthosis (SO)